-So, that mean essentially what you are getting?
-You are not getting a point estimate only, here you are getting an interval estimate, point estimate says mu estimate is 7, interval estimate says it is not 7, it is in between 6.33 to 7.67.
-So, it is 6.33 to 7.67 that is the difference between your point estimation and interval estimation or point estimate of mu and interval estimate of mu.
+That mean essentially what you are getting you are not getting a point estimate only here you are getting an interval estimate point estimate says mu estimate is 7 interval estimate says it is not 7 it is in between 6.33 to 7.67 so it is 6.33 to 7.67 that is the difference between your point estimation and interval estimation or point estimate of $\mu$ and interval estimate of $\mu$ what is how to know that whether these estimate this one this one contain the $\mu$ true $\mu$ now see when we convert the statistic that $\overline{x}$ to equivalent z by subtracting its mean and dividing it by standard deviation.

-What is how to know that whether these estimate this one, this one contain the mu true mu.
-Now, see when we convert the statistic that x bar to equivalent z by subtracting its mean and dividing it by standard deviation.
-So, what is the mean of z 0, it is 0.
-Now, here what is you are getting the interval?
-6.3 minus 7.67.
-So, can you find out some meaning of that if I convert into z 0 and you are getting when you are again translating back to the mu term.
-What will happen ultimately?
-See you are getting positive left hand that 6.33 is also positive and 7.76 is also positive.
+So what is the mean of z 0 it is 0 now here what is you are getting the interval 6.3 - 7.67 so can you find out some meaning of that if I convert into z 0 and you are getting when you are again translating back to the $\mu$ term what will happen ultimately see you are getting positive left hand that 6.33 is also positive and 7.76 is also positive okay you think next class I will explain if I want to say that that how do I know my question to you that how do I know that this interval contains the mean or not.

-You think next class I will explain if I want to say that that how do I know my question to you that, how do I know that this interval contains the mean or not?
-Last class I also last but one population mean last but one I have given you 1 1 similar question also, but I have not asked this is one question we will discuss but you must remind me next class, because I am giving you in the belief that you will go through the book.
-Now, next question here is what will happen if population standard deviation is not known, you will use s.
+Last class I also last but one population mean last but one I have given you 1 similar question also but I have not asked this is one question we will discuss but you must remind me next class because I am giving you in the belief that you will go through the book now next question here is what will happen if population standard deviation is not known, you will use s that $\sigma$ 2 will a square population standard deviation is known.

-LIT.
-KOP

-Yes, that sigma square will be s square, population standard deviation is not known, mean sigma square estimate that is what we are saying s square.
-So, you will be using s square.
-Now, here sample size is 76, it is a large sample because it is greater than 30.
-So, you can still use the z distribution but your change will be here.
+Now known mean $\sigma 2$ estimate that is what we are sayings square so you will be using $S^2$ now here sample size is 76 it is a large sample because it is greater than 30 so you can still use the z distribution but your change will be here what will be your change you will be using the same z distribution but instead of $\sigma$ you are using S you see in the given problem $\sigma$ and s are not same so $s = 4\sigma = 3$ so you will replace everything, this will be by 4 by this and this will be 4 by this so ultimately what will happen this resultant quantity will be bigger than the earlier one and the interval will increase.

-n=71.
-Construct 955 7=7 100(1-4) 7:0 0 =

-What will be your change?
-You will be using the same z distribution but instead of sigma, you are using s.
-You see in the given problem sigma and s are not same.
-So, s equal to 4 sigma, sigma equal to 3.
-So, you will replace everything, this will be by 4 by this and this will be 4 by this.
-So, ultimately what will happen?
-This resultant quantity will be bigger than the earlier one and the interval will increase.
-So, if you compute this you will be finding out interval will increase.
-Now, another question here is that what will happen if population standard deviation is not known and sample size in less than 30.
-So, you cannot use z distribution.
+Okay so if you compute this you will be finding out interval will increase now another question here is that what will happen if population standard deviation is not known and sample size in less than 30 so you cannot use z distribution what is required now your case is going like this you will be using t distribution.

-n < 30